Sliač Air Base: History

-The "Tri Duby Airport" played an important role during the Slovak National Uprising in 1944 when it became the most important airport of the Anti-Fascism in Slovakia.
-Between September 6 and October 25, 1944, the airport was being used as the main base of the Slovak Insurgent Air Force but because of the advancing German units, it later had to be evacuated.
+The "Tri Duby Airport" played an important role during the Slovak National Uprising in 1944 when it became the most important airport of the Anti-Fascist movement in Slovakia.
+Between September 6 and October 25, 1944, the airport was used as the main base of the Slovak Insurgent Air Force but because of the advancing German units, it had to be evacuated.
 While the territory controlled by the Slovak rebels was being encircled by the German forces, "Tri Duby" and the nearby Zolná airport were the main gateways to the rest of the world.
-In addition to the significant Soviet aid to Slovakia, the United States, too, were sending in supplies and OSS operatives through "Tri Duby", and these flights were also used to evacuate American aeronauts liberated from the German POW camps.
+In addition to the significant Soviet aid to Slovakia, the United States were sending in supplies and OSS operatives through "Tri Duby", and these flights were also used to evacuate American flyers liberated from the German POW camps.

 The airport changed its name from "Tri Duby" to Sliač in 1945.

 Following the Prague Spring in 1968, the airfield became a base for the Soviet Union's air forces, which belonged to relations and Sliač as a fighter-bomber and surveillance base here until 1990.

+During Cold War it hosted many aircraft of the Czechoslovak Air Force and Soviet Air Forces such as Mig-15 and its derivatives.
+MiG 19,Sukhoi Su-7, and Mig-21 mostly served in Košice but some were also hosted in Sliač.
+Sliač, while for Czechoslovak AF only one of many airfields on its territory, had been a crucial piece of the infrastructure of the Soviet Army.
+It hosted several of the most technologically advanced aircraft of the Soviet Air Force such as the Mig 23, Mig 29 and Su-22.

-In 2009, it was closed for a major reconstruction project financed in part by NATO and the EU.
+In 2009, it was closed for a major reconstruction project financed in part by NATO and the European Union.
 It was reopened for military use in May 2011, and for civilian use in June 2011.
 Since October 2021, the airport has been closed to all civilian traffic.

-The airport operator company Letisko Sliač a.s. went bankrupt in 2022.
+In 2022, the airport operator company Letisko Sliač a.s. went bankrupt and all airport equipment was sold.
 Sliač Airport operated only summer charter flights to popular sea resort destinations in Bulgaria, Turkey, Greece and Egypt.

+According to ADS-B tracking data, beginning on April 26, 2022 the airport received multiple visits by three LM-100J aircraft (N67AU, N96MG, N71KM) belonging to the American company Pallas Aviation.
+By December 1, 2023 these flights numbered at least 80, almost all originating at Ramstein Air Base in Germany.

+By 2024, air base is closed and is only used by NATO as training ground for ground operation due to reconstruction of airstrip to prepare for operation of newly built F-16C/D of Slovak Air Force.

 Statistics

-Passenger throughput and operations since 2013:
+Passenger throughput and operations 2013 - 2019: